CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/README.md

 <!-- Automation -->
 ## Automation
 Run the script some time after Steam fires up - four seconds works for me although YMMV.
-Some say Steam takes a little longer to open; adjust according to your system.
+Some say Steam takes a little longer to open; adjust according to your system (default is set to 8).

 Follow along to:
 - Configure a *Scheduled Task* and have an admin account available for the task to run under.